- Location and Housing

 - non-US based perspectives on your field of study and/or future career path.

 - a global network of peers in similar fields of study and connections with faculty in France

-Reims, is located northwest of Paris. the Coronation City, the Champagne Region, French “Art de Vivre”.
-The city has a rich legacy, offering a prestigious home to one of the most celebrated and festive of wines – Champagne!
+Reims is located northwest of Paris.
+Also known as the Coronation City and the French “Art de Vivre,” Reims has a rich legacy, offering a prestigious home to one of the most celebrated and festive of wines – champagne!

 NEOMA offers options for university-affiliated housing.
 Pitt students are not guaranteed spots within university-affiliated housing.
-VU will provide instructions on when and how to apply for housing.
-See NEOMA's housing section in their International Student Guide for more information.
+NEOMA will provide instructions on when and how to apply for housing.
+See NEOMA's housing section on their International Student website for more information.

 NEOMA's courses are taught in French and in English with a large number taught in English.
 Specific courses will be offered in one of the two languages.